 The 1980’s brought a children’s gymkhana, The Mini Royal horse show and CARD demos at many events.
-CARD restructures its program to incorporate the medical teaching model of the North American Riding for the Handicapped Associaton(NAHRA) and begins classes in Hippotheraphy, Psycho-education, Rehabilitation and Adapted Sport.
+CARD restructures its program to incorporate the medical teaching model of the North American Riding for the Handicapped Association (NARHA) and begins classes in Hippotherapy, Psycho-education, Rehabilitation and Adapted Sport.
 CanTRA, The Canadian Therapeutic Riding Association is also formed.

 CARD was formally honoured and chosen by the Ontario Government to be the recipient of a horse in the name of Her Majesty The Queen Mother.
 A 4 yr old Quarter horse gelding was presented to CARD on July 6, 1981.
 He was renamed “Trillium”.

-In 1991, 3 0ut 5 CARD riders are selected for the Canadian Equestrian Team for Riders with Disabilities.
+In 1991, 3 0ut of 5 CARD riders were selected for the Canadian Equestrian Team for Riders with Disabilities.
 The Team competes in Denmark earning a bronze medal.
-CARDs accrediation is renewed as a premiere therapeutic riding centre in North America.
+CARD accreditation is renewed as a premiere therapeutic riding centre in North America.
 CARD’s program is restructured to ensure all riders are assessed and placed in appropriate classes.
-Instructors are encouraged to certify with Cantra and/or NARHA.
+Instructors are encouraged to certify with CanTRA and/or NARHA.